JinaKim77/SQL_Project/README.md

    - Answer to the question, based on the data and visualization, on each slide

 * Text File with SQL queries
+   - This file includes each of the queries I used to create visualizations.

 <br>